 \subsection{Specification}

-There are three issues that go into the specification property: We must control the size of $W^{cs}_\delta (x)$ under iteration, the size of $W^{cu}_\delta (x)$ under iteration, and to transition from one orbit to the next we use the following fact, which we prove in \S\ref{sec:density-of-leaves}.
+We must control the size of local leaves of $W^{cs}, W^{cu}$ under iteration, and the time to transition from one orbit to another.
+We use the following fact, which we prove in \S\ref{s.lemmas}.

 \begin{lem} For every $\delta>0$ there is $R>0$ such that for all $x,y\in \TT^4$, we have $ W^{cu}_R (x) \cap W^{cs}_\delta (y) \neq \emptyset. $ \end{lem}

 Although the leaves $W^{cu}(x)$ are not expanding at every point, and the leaves $W^{cs}(x)$ are not contracting at every point, we nevertheless see expansion and contraction if we look at a scale suitably large relative to $\rho$.
 More precisely, consider the quantities $\theta_{cs} = \frac 45 + \frac 15\lambda_s(g) < 1$ and $\theta_{cu} = \frac 45 + \frac 15 \lambda_u(g)^{-1} < 1$.
 Let $d_{cs}$ and $d_{cu}$ be the metrics on the leaves $W^{cs}$ and $W^{cu}$.
 Then we have the following result.